logo local history DVDs for sale

 'Our Heritage' lasts 88 minutes, is fully subtitled, and contains ten sections: Astley Green Colliery Museum, Howe Bridge mining village, Chowbent Unitarian Chapel in Atherton, Abram Morris Dancers, Poolstock Walking Day, market square in Standish, Lowton memories, Stubshaw Cross Heritage Garden, Billinge manor houses and the Marsh Gymnasium in Leigh.

-Cost: £10 inc post and packing - UK only (For overseas sales, please contact us at info@traditionfilms.co.uk)
+Cost: £10 inc post and packing - please contact us at info@traditionfilms.co.uk

 Our Heritage DVD cover